What is Subjectivity?

 But no truth or value claim corresponds to objective reality.

-The subjectivity of truth and value does not imply that they are meaningless, arbitrary or random.
-It means that they are perspective-dependent.
-That perspective is not random.
+Truth and value are subjective.
+It does not follow that they are meaningless, arbitrary or random.
+They are perspective-dependent, and the perspective is not random.
 You could call them “arbitrary” in the sense that they are judgments, and the subject is the judge (arbiter).
-But truth and value judgments are not arbitrary in the sense of being whimsical.
+But truth and value are not arbitrary in the sense of being whimsical or random.

 There are objective constraints on subjectivity and intersubjectivity.
 Neither is random nor radically free.
 Both are ordered.